NVIDIA/DL4AGX/CONTRIBUTING.md

 load("//tools/nvcc:cuda.bzl", "cu_library")
 ```

-`cu_library` can be considered the CUDA analogy to `cc_library`.
+`cu_library` can be considered the CUDA analog to `cc_library`.
 It behaves very similar but with a couple differences:

 Source files passed into this rule are assumed as CUDA code only (i.e. will be compiled with NVCC with the `-x cu` flag).
 This may dictate code structuring.
 The output of `cu_library` will be a shared library and static library, these can be consumed by `cc_*` rules as deps to create full apps. cu_libraries can consume cc_libraries as dependencies themselves as well.
 In addition to the standard options for `cc_library` are two additional ones: `gpu_arch` and `gen_code`.
 These options map directly to NVCC's `--gpu-architecutre` and `-gencode` flags respectively.
-Cross-compilation is also supported via CROSSTOOL configuration. `cc_library`'s `include_prefix` and `strip_include_prefix` are not currently implemented and, `copts` and `linkopts` refer to host compiler options (i.e. will be passed to NVCC perpended with `--Xcompiler` and `--Xlinker` respectively).
+Cross-compilation is also supported via CROSSTOOL/cc_toolchain_config configuration. `cc_library`'s `include_prefix` and `strip_include_prefix` are not currently implemented and, `copts` and `linkopts` refer to host compiler options (i.e. will be passed to NVCC perpended with `--Xcompiler` and `--Xlinker` respectively).
 For options to be passed to NVCC itself use `nvcc_copts` and `nvcc_linkopts`

 An example BUILD file is the following: